Munkkiniemi: The urban district is founded

-A part of Huopalahti municipality
+As part of Huopalahti municipality

 Haaga urban district had applied to found a parish of its own in 1914, because a parish was a prerequisite to founding a municipality.
 Huopalahti parish was founded in 1917 and was made up of Lauttasaari, Munkkiniemi, Pikku Huopalahti and Haaga.
-According to the new Municipality Law of 1917 a referendum had to be held if one part of a municipality wanted to separate.
+According to the new Municipality Law of 1917, a referendum had to be held if one part of a municipality wanted to separate.
 Of the inhabitants of Helsinge 59% voted yes to separate Huopalahti in a referendum held in January 1919.
-In the area of the becoming municipality only 53 persons (8%) voted no. This referendum was the only of its kind in Finland since the law was changed in 1919.
+In the area of the becoming municipality, only 53 persons (8%) voted no. This referendum was the only of its kind in Finland since the law was changed in 1919.
 Huopalahti municipality was founded in 1920, but Haaga separated in 1923 and became a market town.
-At this time Munkkiniemi had 401 inhabitants and the entire municipality 1 371 inhabitants.
+At this time Munkkiniemi had 401 inhabitants and the entire municipality 1,371 inhabitants.

-By the end of the 1920s the first construction boom began in Munkkiniemi.
+By the end of the 1920s, the first construction boom began in Munkkiniemi.
 The first rental building was built in 1926 as well as restaurant Golf Casino that burned down in 1941.
 The M.G.
 Stenius company sold 31 properties in 1928, a number that would later only be exceeded in 1937.
 During the 1920s many condemned wooden houses from Helsinki were moved to Munkkiniemi, something that didn't exactly correspond to Eliel Saarinen's original plans.
 The company took care of most issues in the urban district and the administration was equal to the company.
 Many persons worked both for the company and the municipality; e.g. the accountant of M.G.
 Stenius was at the same time accountant for the municipality.
 During the first eight years the municipal council only gathered six times.
 The municipality took only care of health care, schools and poor relief, while the urban districts of Munkkiniemi and Lauttasaari took care of the other municipal obligations.
 The company invested a lot in infrastructure.
-In 1897 a higher Swedish elementary school was founded in Munkkiniemi and a lower one was founded in 1923.
+In 1897, a higher Swedish elementary school was founded in Munkkiniemi and a lower one was founded in 1923.
 In 1927 and 1932 a lower, respective higher, Finnish elementary school were founded since many Finnish speaking families moved to the area.

-In the 1930s building regulations in Munkkiniemi had to be remade, because the new law didn't allow closed blocks anywhere else than in towns.
+In the 1930s, building regulations in Munkkiniemi had to be remade, because the new law didn't allow closed blocks anywhere else than in towns.
 This led to many problems because properties had already been sold.
 The effects can be seen around Munkkiniemi Avenue, where the otherwise closed blocks are open towards the south.
-It was during this time 1936-1938 that Munkkiniemi expanded really fast.
-5 000 new housing rooms were built, especially around the avenue and by Laajalahti Bay and 150 million marks in building loans were issued in the municipality.
-After a few complaints and uncertainties about the building regulations Munkkiniemi was put into a building ban in October 1938 and it was extended many times until the end of World War II.
-One reason for the ban was the “water crisis” of 1938.
+It was during this time, 1936–1938, that Munkkiniemi expanded quickly.
+5,000 new housing rooms were built, especially around the avenue and by Laajalahti Bay and 150 million marks in building loans were issued in the municipality.
+After a few complaints and uncertainties about the building regulations, Munkkiniemi was put into a building ban in October 1938, which was extended many times until the end of World War II.
+One reason for the ban was the "water crisis" of 1938.